Everything you need to know about visiting Neuschwanstein Castle in winter

 First, let’s talk about the weather a bit.
 Neuschwanstein Castle is located right at the foot of a mountain in the middle of the German Alps.
 It’s a bit colder here than in the rest of the country and snow can occur between October and April, though usually winter is limited to January, February, and March.
 In some year’s we’ve had snow until April and in 2020 there were altogether only 2 days with snow so far.
 Winters have been getting much warmer in the past couple of years.

 The castle that inspired Disney’s Sleeping beauty castle is also Bavaria’s most visited tourist attraction.
 Winter is the low season and typically speaking, you’ll only experience a tenth (and even less) of the crowds than in July or August.
-So visiting Neuschwanstein castle in winter really has some welcome positive sites.
+So visiting Neuschwanstein castle in winter really has some welcome positive sides.
 You won’t have it all by yourself, but you won’t have to fight to take a picture either.

 In summer, the tickets to go inside frequently sell out early in the morning, and in winter, you usually don’t have this problem at all.
 December, when a lot of tourists come to visit Germany’s famous Christmas markets, things are considerably busier, but still, nothing compared to summer.